-Twelve outstanding social enterprises from Ethiopia and Kenya participated in the second edition of Social Enterprise Boatcamp 2017.
-The involvement and participation of East Africa through the inter-country and inter-organization team was hailed as crucial in enhancing the region's contribution to the successful achievement of the annual global event's objective to “offer intensive working sessions on the creation and strengthening of inclusive businesses whose aim is to tackle migrants’ and migration issues.”
+Twelve outstanding social enterprises from Ethiopia and Kenya participated in the second edition of Social Enterprise Boat camp 2017.
+The involvement and participation of East Africa through the inter-country and inter-organisation team was hailed as crucial in enhancing the region's contribution to the successful achievement of the annual global event's objective to “offer intensive working sessions on the creation and strengthening of inclusive businesses whose aim is to tackle migrants’ and migration issues.”

-This year's boatcamp incorporated a range of platforms that were also highly beneficial to the British Council supported participants under the EU-funded Support for Social Enterprises in Eastern Africa project, among other groups that joined the huge gathering of a total of over 400.
-During the many conferences held on board the cruise ship and at the University of Barcelona, Spain, the participants conducted valuable exchange, knowledge sharing and learning activities with the European-based social enterprises that made up a larger proportion of the gathering.
+This year's boatcamp incorporated a range of platforms that were also highly beneficial to the British Council supported participants under the EU-funded Support for Social Enterprises in Eastern Africa project.
+During the many conferences held on board the cruise ship and at the University of Barcelona, Spain, the participants conducted valuable exchange, knowledge sharing and learning activities with the European-based social enterprises that made up a larger proportion of the 400 strong gathering.

 The East African participants affirmed gaining more benefits as their works in partnership and collaboration with their peer social businesses in the EU were intensified further through workshops for smaller working groups and sub-groups that covered preselected social enterprise case studies.
 Each of the participants joined the groups they were assigned based on cases very similar and most relevant to their projects.